0xQuantum9/WordMatrix/README.md

 Enter max depth [Default: 3]:
 ```

-If you simply press **Enter**, Eternyx uses a default depth of `3`.
+If you simply press **Enter**, WordMatrix uses a default depth of `3`.

 Words are first expanded into multiple case variations.

-Eternyx then builds a generation pool from:
+WordMatrix then builds a generation pool from:

 * Expanded words
 * Numbers